-Student-drivers are required to submit a completed Student Driver Registration Form to the administration office.
+Student-drivers are required to submit a completed Student Driver Registration Form to the school office.
 Student-drivers are required to show proof of vehicle registration, a current driver license, and proof of insurance.
 Students should park in the assigned student parking areas and will lose student-driver privileges should the student be found to be out of compliance.
 Students are not permitted access to their vehicles during the regular school day.
-Student-drivers are not permitted to transport other students enrolled in Harvest Preparatory School.
+Student-drivers are not permitted to transport other students while driving on campus.